 Getting your guideline published

-However, because a number of clinical areas are not covered by current national guidance, working party guidelines are also considered for inclusion in Guidelines.
+Because a number of clinical areas are not covered by current national guidance, working party guidelines are also considered for inclusion in Guidelines.
 Working party guidelines are required to meet the following criteria:

-- the content of the guideline must be independent of, and not influenced by, commercial sponsorship of the working party
+- content of the guideline must be independent of, and not influenced by, commercial sponsorship of the working party

 Advertising and sponsorship

 Advertising with Guidelines will ensure your brand message reaches an engaged audience of GPs and healthcare professionals.
 The General Practitioner Media Survey October 2019 to April 2020 indicated that Guidelines delivers a total GP audience reach of 66% and that Guidelines has a quarter of a million referrals per edition.
 We also offer a range of commissioned educational services, including events, webinars, and eLearning modules.